christopheg/skeleton-core/README.md

     \Skeleton\Core\Config::$csrf_enabled = true;

 Once enabled, it is enabled for all your applications.
-If you want to disable it for specific applications only, use the `csrf_validate_enabled()` event in the application's `Security` event context, as documented further down.
+If you want to disable it for specific applications only, flip the `csrf_enabled` flag to `false` in the application's `config/Config.php`.

+Several events are available to control the CSRF behaviour, these have been documented below.

 When enabled, hidden form elements with the correct token as a value will automatically be injected into every `<form>...</form>` block found.
 This allows